-- Detailed requirements - provide clear messages to both the implementer and the general public; - if unduly detailed, may hamper the development of techniques and procedures within the radioactive waste management system. - An absence of detailed requirements - provides more opportunity for a constructive dialogue between regulator and implementer; could be beneficial for the development of technical procedures; - leaves much to interpretation and may give the impression of insufficient control by the authorities.
+- Detailed requirements - o provide clear messages to both the implementer and the general public; - o if unduly detailed, may hamper the development of techniques and procedures within the radioactive waste management system. - An absence of detailed requirements - o provides more opportunity for a constructive dialogue between regulator and implementer; could be beneficial for the development of technical procedures; - leaves much to interpretation and may give the impression of insufficient control by the authorities.

-In order to preserve flexibility within a decision-making process that could last decades, nuclear safety regulators typically strive to avoid imposing overly detailed rules too early.
-This requires a well-structured and formalised interaction process between an implementer and a nuclear safety regulator that secures societal trust.
+In order to preserve flexibility within a decision-making process that could last decades, nuclear safety authorities typically strive to avoid imposing overly detailed rules too early.
+This attitude implies, in turn, a well-structured and formalised interaction process between implementers and regulatory authorities that secure societal trust.